GioLombardi/PML-Final-Project/README.md

 ## Notes

-- **Execution Environment:** All code was developed and executed using Google Colab, leveraging its computational resources and ease of sharing.
+- **Execution Environment:** All code was developed and executed using Google Colab.

 - **Dependencies:** The necessary Python packages are installed directly within the notebooks using `pip`.
 Ensure that you run all cells in the notebooks to install any required dependencies before executing the main code.